 Interest expense, net.
-Interest expense primarily consists of interest on our term loan facility and unsecured promissory notes and amortization of debt issuance costs and original issue discount.
+Interest expense primarily consists of interest on our Term Loan Facility (as defined below) and unsecured promissory notes and amortization of debt issuance costs and original issue discount.

 Mark-to-market of stock warrants.
 Mark-to-market of stock warrants consists of the change in the fair value on the revaluation of warrant liabilities associated with our public and private placement Class A common stock warrants.